 Community Rating System (CRS)

-- To reduce flood damages to insurable property strengthen
+- Reduce and avoid flood damage to insurable property

 - CRS floodplain management activities provide enhanced public safety, reduced damage to property and public infrastructure, and avoidance of economic disruption and loss.